The 12 Best Camping Sites in Iceland (2026 Update)

 Is Wild Camping Legal

-Wild camping in Iceland is forbidden.
+Under current Iceland camping rules, wild camping is forbidden.
 It is essential to camp at designated campgrounds.
 It is also a much better experience, as you will have all the necessary facilities included in the camping site price.
 Prices for camping are also relatively cheap and an excellent option for those traveling on a budget.

 Is Camping in Iceland expensive?